The next data submission deadline is April 30, 2025.

 • % women in C-suite

-• % underrepresented groups on board (optional)
+• % underrepresented groups on board (optional based on region)

 • Injuries